Taftan (volcano): Local setting

 Narkuh has two craters, the northern of which is lower and is the source of more lava flows than the southern.
 The northwest Narkuh cone from the Pleistocene age is highly eroded, while the southeastern Materkuh cone has fresh appearing lava flows and displays solfataric activity.
 Materkuh has three principal craters, although the eastern side of the eastern crater has also been affected by erosion.
 Alternatively, an explosive eruption removed the eastern side and generated a steep ravine.
 The northern crater has been the source of lava flows, some of which are well preserved and reach lengths of 12 km.
 In general, thick andesitic lava flows cover Materkuh.
 In 1893 and 1914, Percy Sykes described a summit plateau with a surface of 400 yd, at the side of which lay the two summits Ziaret Kuh ("Hill of Sacrifice", where pilgrims sacrificed goats) and Madar Kuh ("Mother Hill", containing fumaroles according to the 1893 report).
-Fumarolic alteration of the summit area has generated sulfur and clay deposits which resemble snowcap.
+Fumarolic alteration of the summit area has generated sulfur and clay deposits which resemble snow.
 One report in 1893 indicated that the summit area of the volcano was covered with ash from 11000 ft upwards.